CSO Course Descriptions

-Course descriptions for Clinton School Online are listed below to provide a general overview of the core courses; however, the details are subject to change.
+Course descriptions for Clinton School Online are listed below to provide a general overview of the core courses.
+Please note that details are subject to change.

 This course covers the history, contexts and practices of public service.
 Students will define public service in a global context and reflect on their past and future roles as public servants.
 The course will explore the various roles public servants play and the various contexts in which they practice public service.